edwelker/website/content/posts/playoffs.md

 Getting tickets is rather unpleasant, but I managed them somehow.

-Guess I’ll have to start planning a trip to Boston.
+Guess I'll have to start planning a trip to Boston.